Skip to main content

 Cell Biology

-You increase your understanding of biological processes at the cellular level.
-You will explore eukaryotic cell architecture and function with a molecular and mammalian focus, and learn about cell division and the cell cycle, genetic organisation of cells, DNA replication and gene expression.
-Your exploration of these aspects of cell and molecular biology will be supported by a series of laboratory-based sessions.
+At a cellular level, you develop your understanding of biological processes.
+You explore the common features and immense diversity of form and function displayed by cells of organisms.
+You examine eukaryotic cell architecture and function with a molecular and mammalian focus and learn about cell division, the cell cycle, genetic organisation of cells, DNA replication and gene expression.

 Microbiology

-You are introduced to a range of microscopic organisms including bacteria, viruses, fungi and protozoa, microbial cell structure and function, microbial growth, microbial diversity, and the importance of microbes in the environment, industry and human health.
+Microbiology is crucial in many aspects of life science.
+You study the fundamental aspects of microbiology, learn key practical skills and theoretical concepts covering a range of microorganisms including bacteria, viruses and eukaryotic microbes.
+You focus on microbial cell structure and function, microbial growth, microbial diversity, the importance of microbes in the environment, industry and human health.
+And you benefit from a strong practical element that introduces key microbiological lab skills.

 Pathology

 You gain an overview of normal histology and cytology of major organs and systems of the human body and molecular and cellular factors underpinning the pathology of common diseases.
-The causes, mechanisms and extent of disease are examined, as well as adaptations to injury, such as apoptosis and necrosis (death of living cells or tissues), autophagy, inflammation, wound healing, and neoplasia (abnormal new growth of cells).
+You examine the causes, mechanisms and extent of disease, as well as adaptations to injury, such as apoptosis and necrosis (death of living cells or tissues), autophagy, inflammation, wound healing and neoplasia (abnormal new growth of cells).

 Year 2 core modules